ECE24/managed-workplace-tampermonkey-scripts/README.md

 # Managed Workplace Tampermonkey Scripts

-These scripts should make the Barracuda Managed Workplace UI more usable.
+These scripts enhance the Barracuda Managed Workplace UI and make it more usable.

 ## Usage